dayalanpraveen/TracktikCypress/README.md

      npm run cypress:chrome:com:test -- --env userName={replace_userName},password={replace_password}
    # To run the "amazon.com" test in firefox
      npm run cypress:firefox:com:test -- --env userName={replace_userName},password={replace_password}

+# Technical Aspects:

+   # Dependencies used:
+      "cypress" - Main dependency for the project, "cypress-multi-reporters - used for reporting,
+      "cypress-wait-until" - used to wait without using an explicit wait, "eslint" - Used for checking and maintaining the code quality "eslint-plugin-cypress" - Used for checking and maintaining the code quality "mochawesome" - used for reporting,
+      "mochawesome-merge" - used for reporting,
+      "mochawesome-report-generator" - used for generating html report "npm-run-all" - used to run all npm script commands in a single run